Robert Barton: Family

 Charles William Barton (father) was born on 13 July 1836.
 He married Agnes Alexandra Frances Childers, daughter of Rev. Canon Charles Childers, on 26 October 1876.
-He died on 3 October 1890 at age 54.
+He died on 3 October 1890, aged 54.
 Robert's two younger brothers, Erskine and Thomas, died in the British Army during World War I.

 Politics

 At the 1918 general election to the British House of Commons Barton was elected as the Sinn Féin member for Wicklow West.
 In common with all Sinn Féin members, he boycotted the Westminster parliament and sat instead in Dáil Éireann (the First Dáil).
 Arrested in February 1919 for sedition, he escaped from Mountjoy Prison on St. Patrick's Day (leaving a note to the governor explaining that, owing to the discomfort of his cell, the occupant felt compelled to leave, and requesting the governor to keep his luggage until he sent for it).
 He was appointed as Director of Agriculture in the Dáil Ministry in April 1919.
 He was recaptured in January 1920 and sentenced to three years' imprisonment, but was released under the general amnesty of July 1921.

 In May of that year, prior to his release, he was elected as a Sinn Féin member for Kildare–Wicklow in the 1921 Irish election to the House of Commons of Southern Ireland.
 Once again all Sinn Féin members boycotted this parliament, sitting as the Second Dáil.
-In August 2921, he was appointed to cabinet as Secretary for Economic Affairs.
+In August 1921, he was appointed to cabinet as Secretary for Economic Affairs.

 Barton was one of the Irish plenipotentiaries to travel to London for the Anglo-Irish Treaty negotiations.
 His cousin was a secretary to the delegation.
 Barton reluctantly signed the Treaty on 6 December 1921, defending it "as the lesser of two outrages forced upon me and between which I had to choose".

 Although he had signed the Treaty and voted for it in the Dáil, he stood for election in June 1922 for Anti-Treaty Sinn Féin, the only TD who had voted for the Treaty to do so, and won a seat in the Third Dáil.
 In common with other Anti-Treaty TDs, he did not take his seat.
-In October 1922 he was appointed Minister for Economic Affairs in de Valera's "Emergency Government", a shadow government in opposition to the Provisional Government and the later the Executive Council of the Irish Free State.
+In October 1922 he was appointed Minister for Economic Affairs in de Valera's "Emergency Government", a shadow government in opposition to the Provisional Government and later to the Executive Council of the Irish Free State.
 Barton's memoir of this period was completed in 1954, and can be seen on the Bureau of Military History website.
 He was arrested and interned for most of the war at the Curragh Camp.

-He was defeated at the 1923 general election, and retired from politics for the law, practicing as a barrister.
-He later became a judge.
+Barton was defeated at the 1923 general election, and retired from politics in favour of the law.
+He practiced as a barrister, and later became a judge.
 He was chairman of the Agricultural Credit Corporation from 1934 to 1954.
 Barton died at home in County Wicklow on 10 August 1975, at the age of 94, the last surviving signatory of the Anglo-Irish Treaty. Éamon de Valera died only nineteen days later, on 29 August 1975.